hpc/pavilion2/docs/config.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Pavilion can print template files, with documentation, for all of it's
 config files.
-In this case, use the command
+In this case, use the command ``pav show config --template``.
-``pav show config --template``.
-Since all config values are optional,
+Since this file is self documenting, refer to it for more information about
-you can just use the pieces you need.
+each of the configuration settings.

 Setting You Should Set
 ~~~~~~~~~~~~~~~~~~~~~~

-While everything is optional, these are some things you probably want to set.
+While everything has a workable default, you'll probably want to set the following.

 working\_dir
 ^^^^^^^^^^^^